EugeneZeng/Liulishuo-L7/L8-U3-P3-The-history-of-our-world.md

 >
 > the temperature begins to rise at the center of each cloud,
 >
-> and then, at the center, the temperature crosses the threshold temperature of 10 million degrees,
+> and then, at the center of each cloud, the temperature crosses the threshold temperature of 10 million degrees,
 >
 > protons start to fuse, there's a huge release of energy, and -- bam!
 We have our first stars.
 >